knative/eventing/sample/hello/README.md

 kubectl exec curl -- curl -H "Content-Type: text/plain" http://aloha-channel/ -d "Curl"
 ```

-You should now see the logs on both the channel and the function.
+This time there should be no response via curl, but you should see logging from
+the bus and the function indicating it received the request.

 Clean up the curl pod.